SainsburyWellcomeCentre/aeon_blog/readme.md

 2) As necessary, update the `changelog`, `readme`, and any other relevant doc and config files.

 3) Follow the ["squash, rebase, merge"](https://blog.carbonfive.com/always-squash-and-rebase-your-git-commits/) workflow when merging the pull request.
 In essence, this means that upon completion of a feature branch that is ready to be merged into 'dev', 1) the feature branch should be pushed to github; 2) locally, the feature branch should be rebased and squashed down to the commit from which it branch off of 'dev' (this is a useful git command for finding the "branched off" commit: `git log --graph --decorate --pretty=oneline --abbrev-commit`, and this for rebase squashing: `git rebase -i <commitSHA>`); 3) the feature branch should be merged into 'dev'; 4) the feature branch should be deleted locally.
 This way it is ensured that the feature branch keeps its full history on github, while the 'dev' branch keeps an abridged history that is easy to read and undo.

-Once the project maintainers agree that the 'dev' branch has accumulated sufficient changes to be considered a new release, a pull request should be opened into 'main' from 'dev'.
-Upon merging 'dev' into 'main', a new release should be made from 'main'.
-Release version numbering should follow [SemVer](http://semver.org/).

 ### Style and Documentation Guidelines